MVB1/CourseProjectGettingandCleaningData/CodeBook.md

 #####*Data Set*

 For this course project the *Human Activity Recognition Using Smartphones Data Set (UCI HAR Dataset)* is used, which is based on experimental data obtained from 30 volunteers.
 Each individual performed six activities (i.e. walking, walking upstairs, walking downstairs, sitting, standing, and laying).
-An accelerometer and gyroscope, embedded in a smartphone, allowed measurements of linear acceleration and velocity.
+An accelerometer and gyroscope, embedded in a smartphone, allowed measurements of linear acceleration (in standard gravity units 'g') and velocity (in radians/second).

 The training data (**Train Data**) contains 70% of individuals and the test data (**Test Data**) the remaining 30% of individuals.
 This course project uses the activity labels, the identifiers of subjects who carried out the experiments, and a 561-feature vector with time and frequency domain variables.
 More detailed information regarding the training and test data is provided on the following website: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones.